Ellen Ochoa

 Ellen Ochoa (born May 10, 1958) is an American engineer, former astronaut and former director of the Johnson Space Center.
-In 1993, Ochoa became the first Hispanic woman to go to space when she served on a nine-day mission aboard the Space Shuttle Discovery.
+In 1993, Ochoa became the first Latina to go to space when she served on a nine-day mission aboard the Space Shuttle Discovery.
 Ochoa became director of the center upon the retirement of the previous director, Michael Coats, on December 31, 2012.
-She was the first Hispanic director and the second female director of Johnson Space Center.
+She was the first Latina director and the second female director of Johnson Space Center.

 Early life and education

-Ellen Lauri Ochoa was born on May 10, 1958 in Los Angeles, California to Joseph and Rosanne (née Deardorff) Ochoa.
-Her paternal grandparents immigrated from Sonora, Mexico to Arizona and later to California where her father was born.
+Ellen Lauri Ochoa was born on May 10, 1958, in Los Angeles, California, to Joseph and Rosanne (née Deardorff) Ochoa.
+Her paternal grandparents emigrated from Sonora, Mexico, to Arizona and later to California where her father was born.
 She grew up in La Mesa, California.
 Ochoa was the middle child of five and neither parent had college degrees.

 Ochoa graduated from Grossmont High School in El Cajon in 1975.
 Her parents divorced when she was in high school and she lived with her mother and her brothers.

-Ochoa received a bachelor of science degree in physics from San Diego State University and graduated Phi Beta Kappa in 1980, before earning a master of science degree and a doctorate from Stanford Department of Electrical Engineering in 1981 and 1985, respectively.
-During her time at San Diego State University she found that she loved physics, math, and engineering; ultimately, deciding to major in physics.
+Ochoa received a Bachelor of Science degree in physics from San Diego State University and graduated Phi Beta Kappa in 1980, before earning a Master of Science degree and a doctorate from Stanford Department of Electrical Engineering in 1981 and 1985, respectively.
+During her time at San Diego State University she found that she loved physics, math, and engineering; ultimately, deciding to major in physics and electrical engineering from Stanford.

 Career

 Research

 As a doctoral student at Stanford, and later as a researcher at Sandia National Laboratories and the NASA Ames Research Center, Ochoa investigated optical systems for performing information processing.
 At the NASA Ames Research Center, she led a research group working primarily on optical systems for automated space exploration.
 At Sandia National Laboratories, she applied what she knew about optics to the research being done on nuclear weapons.
-She patented an optical system to detect defects in a repeating pattern and is a co-inventor on three patents for an optical inspection system, an optical object recognition method, and a method for noise removal in images.
+She had three patents for her work in optical systems.
+The first patent was for an optical inspection system that was designed to detect defects in repeating patterns.
+This was beneficial to analyze impurities in materials such as semiconductors to help with quality control.
+Her second patent was for an automated inspection system.
+This system was also designed to analyze manufactured components for imperfections or defects.
+Her third patent was for a method and apparatus designed to recognize texture patterns from photos.

 Ochoa was enticed by optical systems and committed to improving its applications for performing information processing.
 She wanted to help computers "see".
 NASA later recognized her methods in optics could be used in fabricating such as inspecting for flaws, or it might be used on a space vehicle such as the Rover.

 As Chief of the Intelligent Systems Technology Branch at Ames, she supervised 35 engineers and scientists in the research and development of computational systems for aerospace missions.
-Ochoa has presented numerous papers at technical conferences and in scientific journals.
+Ochoa has presented numerous papers at technical conferences.